 Agree on a solution with the phone company.
 You might want a one-off or regular discount on your bill.
 Your phone company might offer you a new handset or SIM that works better with their network.

 - If you can agree

-If you and your phone company can agree on a solution, they have 10 days to do what they promised.
+If you and your provider can agree on a solution, they have 10 days to do what they promised.

-If you can't agree on a solution, ask to speak to a manager or supervisor.
+If you can not agree on a solution, ask to speak to a manager or supervisor.